Senior Art Show 2023..enjoy!

 Please email ALL the following information and portfolio submissions to [email protected] by June 1st.

 The department focuses on the interconnectedness of the disciplines within the context of interdisciplinary global concepts.
-It is of utmost importance that instructional strategies provide conditions in which students develop their own particular talents, recognize multiple learning styles, and respect the integrity of each student’s personal creative expressions.
+It is of utmost importance that instructional strategies provide conditions in which students develop their own particular talents, recognize multiple learning styles, and respect the integrity of each student’s personal creative expression.
 The Visual and Performing Arts program provides a large number of students with outstanding elective courses in the arts.
 The department works with students who come with varying degrees of prior experience in these areas and encourages growth according to individual abilities and needs.

 Courses offered may include: